Betsy Wolfe: Career

 Wolfe played Evelyn Nesbit in the Paper Mill Playhouse production of Ragtime in 2005.

 Wolfe starred as Cathy in the Off-Broadway revival of The Last Five Years, which ran at the Second Stage Theater from March 7, 2013 (previews), to May 18, 2013.
 Charles Isherwood, in his review in The New York Times, wrote that Wolfe has "a bright, strong soprano with a keen belt.
 With her wholesome blond beauty she is well cast."

 In 2014 she appeared on Broadway in Woody Allen's musical Bullets Over Broadway as Ellen.
 The CurtainUp reviewer wrote: "Betsy Wolfe also has little to do as David's girlfriend Ellen but, like Ziemba, when she does get to sing it's lovely."

 She appeared in Up Here, a new musical written by Robert Lopez and Kristen Anderson-Lopez, at the La Jolla Playhouse in July 2015.
 The Variety reviewer noted that Wolfe "is charming in her role and even sings the hell out of such banalities as 'I feel like I've always known you.'"

 In May 2016, Wolfe played Elsa in the lab production of Disney's Frozen.

 She appeared in a reading of a new musical titled Flying Over Sunset by James Lapine (book and director), Tom Kitt (score) and Michael Korie (lyrics).
 The reading took place at the Vineyard Arts Project in Edgartown, Massachusetts, on July 29, 2016, with additional cast members Marin Mazzie and Boyd Gaines.

 Wolfe played Cordelia in the Broadway revival of Falsettos, which ran from September 29, 2016 (previews), to January 8, 2017.
 She joined the cast of Waitress on Broadway on June 13, 2017, in the role of Jenna.
 Wolfe left the role on January 9, 2018.

 In February 2018, Wolfe and Cynthia Rose announced that they would be founding a company, BroadwayEvolved, to give workshops and masterclasses to young actors.

 In June 2018, she played Rosemary Pilkington for a limited engagement of How to Succeed in Business Without Really Trying at the Kennedy Center in Washington, D.C., alongside Michael Urie, John Bolton, John Michael Higgins and Skylar Astin.

 In 2020, Wolfe appeared as Bonnie in the musical podcast Propaganda!

 She starred as Anne Hathaway in the new Broadway musical & Juliet at the Stephen Sondheim Theatre.
 Wolfe played her final performance as Anne on October 20, 2024.

+On January 16, 2026, she joined the cast of Death Becomes Her as Madeline Ashton on Broadway at the Lunt-Fontanne Theatre.
+She's set to remain in the role until its closure on June 28.
+In July 2026, she’s set to join the Off-Broadway revival cast of Little Shop of Horrors as Audrey opposite Ethan Slater as Seymour.